ABERDEENSHIRE,

 DEVONSHIRE, BRIXHAM

-There is an interesting website which provides detailed information about the battery and the work being carried out to preserve it.
+The Heritage Centre Group's interesting website provides detailed information about the battery and the work being carried out to preserve it.

 DEVONSHIRE, CLAYHIDON